 CAM Acronym for Computer-Aided Manufacturing

 CFD Acronym for Computational Fluid Dynamics

-CFD is a computer-based mathematical modelling tool that incorporates the solution of the fundamental equations of fluid flow, the Navier-Stokes equations and other allied equations.
+CFD is a computer-based mathematical modelling tool that incorporates the solution of the fundamental equations of fluid flow, the Navier-Stokes equations, and other allied equations.
 CFD incorporates empirical models for modelling turbulence based on experimentation, as well as the solution of heat, mass and other transport and field equations.
-There are usually four steps required to compute and anylyse a CFD case:
+There are usually four steps required to compute and analyse a CFD case:

 1) preprocessing, or creation of a geometry usually done in a CAD tool

 2) mesh generation of a suitable computational domain to solve the flow equations on